mnentwig/forthytwo/fractalsProject/README.md

 Sometimes, you are your own worst enemy.
 After a long, tedious climb, you finally see a straight, obvious, logical route all the way downhill to the finish.
 And decide not to take it because it is, well, _dull_.
 The same as with hiking, it's not just getting from A to B that matters.

-So you throw in some new ideas to make it more interesting.
+So you throw in some new ideas to keep it interesting.

 Repeat too many times.

+## Overview
 Chasing the "fun factor" eventually evolved into unwritten requirements somewhere along those lines:

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.